conan-io/docs/faq/using.rst

 .. code-block:: bash

     $ conan info poco/1.9.4@ -bo openssl/1.0.2t
+    WARN: Usage of `--build-order` argument is deprecated and can return wrong results.
+Use `conan graph build-order ...` instead.
     [openssl/1.0.2t], [poco/1.9.4]

 If OpenSSL is changed, we would need to rebuild it (of course) and rebuild Poco.